 Pain can cause your overall health and fitness to suffer.
 Fortunately, rowers can help you get in top fitness while avoiding pain.
 Rowers can actually help you lose weight, and getting excess pounds off your frame should actually help your knee, since it will be easier to move around.

 Exercise like power walking or running can cause knee pain, but even many hours on a rowing machine should not cause pain.
 In fact, you can look forward to the possibility of alleviating your injury with some exercise.

-Rowing should give an added benefit of losing some weight, no matter how good and strong your fitness is, and this may find you feeling much better just by your knees carrying less weight.
+Rowing should give an added benefit of losing some weight, regardless of how fit and strong you are, and this may find you feeling much better just by your knees carrying less weight.

-Don’t make the resistance too strong on your rower if you are having knee or back problems, as the resistance can make it harder, which could add strain when you are doing the exercises.
+Don’t make the resistance too strong on your rower if you have knee or back problems, as the resistance can make it harder and add strain on the painful joint.

 Make sure the seat is at the right height whenever you are using exercise equipment in your home gym, as some people may have problems after performing exercises in the wrong position.

-A Good Rowing Machine will work to Strengthen the Muscles around your Knees
+A Good Rowing Machine Will Strengthen the Muscles Around Your Knees

 The best exercise equipment helps strengthen the muscles in your back, upper body, and lower body, which includes around your knee.
 Strengthening muscles is a great way to take the pressure off your knee.

 The best way to reach your fitness goals is to start with low-impact exercise so that no joint in your body is overworked.
 You don’t have to go to the gym to do this, as you can get a core, back, leg and total body workout just by using the right exercise equipment or walking a lot.